sinausia/ml_projects/README.md

-Based on the zoomcamp by alexeygrigorev https://github.com/DataTalksClub/machine-learning-zoomcamp
+Summary of methods covered in the zoomcamp by alexeygrigorev https://github.com/DataTalksClub/machine-learning-zoomcamp